kircherlab/MPRAsnakeflow/docs/count.rst

 Output
 ==========

-The output can be found in the folder defined by the option :code:`--outdir`.
+The output can be found in the folder defined by the option :code:`results/`.
 It is structured in folders of the condition as

 Files
 -------------